LucasMagnum/thanks/README.md

 This API was built to implement a positive and simple feedback system using slack.

-### TODO LIST
-1. How to integrate the slack command
-  1.1.
-Create a slack command
-  1.2.
-Test the slack command
-  1.3.
-Host the API
-  1.4.
-Set allowed companies

-2. Slack Commands
-  FeedbackCommand
-    - Explain how it works
-  RankingCommand
-    - Explain how it works

-3. Development
-  How to install
-  How to run tests
-  How to contribute

 ### How to use

 Once we have the commands installed on our slack, we can run `/thanks` and `/thanks-ranking`: